How Long Is Rotisserie Chicken Good for in the Fridge?

 • Always transfer the chicken to airtight containers or freezer-safe bags.

-• Label the storage date clearly to avoid consuming the chicken beyond its safe window.
+• Mark the storage date clearly to make sure the chicken is consumed within its safe period.

-• Regularly clean your fridge to maintain optimal storage conditions for all foods.
+• Clean your fridge regularly to keep the best storage conditions for all foods.

 Frequently Asked Questions